Did you know?

 A Yorkie at play keeps the doctor away. – Unknown

-The Yorkshire Terrier hails from Northern England where he had the job of keeping down the rat population in coal pits and cotton mills.
+The Yorkshire Terrier is one of the most glamorous of the toys breeds in appearance but his original job was far from it.
+He hails from Yorkshire in northern England where originally he had the job of keeping down the rat population in coal pits and cotton mills.

 His long, straight, silky coat is believed to be inherited from Maltese ancestors.
+His coat is a bright, shiny, lustrous steel blue and clear-shaded golden tan.
+The hair is parted on the muzzle and this part runs from the base of the skull to the end of the tail.
 Puppies are born almost black and lighten to a steel-blue by twelve months old.
 The Yorkie has a tan-coloured head and legs.
-Daily brushing is required.

 If you want that glossy coat picture perfect, daily brushing, combing, and/or trimming is required.
 Eventually that coat will reach the floor, making him one of the more high maintenance dogs as far as grooming goes.
 Many pet owners keep the coat cut short.

 Surprisingly for a dog with all that hair, he is a very light shedder and may be a great companion for an allergy sufferer.

 The Yorkie is a fairly long-lived breed, with a lifespan of 12 to 15 years.

 The Yorkshire Terrier looks like a snuggly little lapdog and he excels in this role.
 However, he is a terrier.
 He’s got a ‘big dog personality in a small dog body’.
 His feisty and curious personality means he’s not afraid to charge off after larger dogs.
 In fact he loves to chase around after anything that moves!

 Because of his small size, he needs supervision so that he doesn’t come to harm.
 Although his activity level is high, running around the house should provide enough exercise, making him the perfect pet for the stay-at-home.